-The best thing about Coherent is that it completely automates the day-to day running of our space.
+The best thing about Coherent is that it completely automates the day-to-day running of our space.
 Coherent takes care of the sign-up process, monthly billing, meeting room booking as well as tariff changes and cancellations.
-It means that members have a lot more control on their own tariff and bookings and frees us up to focus on moving the business forward.
+It means that members have a lot more control over their own tariffs and bookings and frees us up to focus on moving the business forward.

 One piece of advice for someone running a coworking space or thinking about launching one

-There is already a large number of Co-Working spaces in Bristol, but for good reason as there is also a very high demand for this type of workspace.
-However, I think it is really important to have very clear your purpose and objective for you space.
-Not every space will suit every type of profession so it is definitely worth thinking about what your niche and who it will most benefit so it is then easier to attract those people.
+There is already a large number of Co-Working spaces in Bristol, but for good reason, as there is also a very high demand for this type of workspace.
+However, I think it is really important to have a very clear purpose and objective for your space.
+Not every space will suit every type of profession so it is definitely worth thinking about what your niche is and who it will most benefit so it is then easier to attract those people.